mariajpalma/GG-NC/README.md

   bash ParametersV011223.sh -k IBD -p /path/to/files -d data_file_name -i info_file_name -m 100 -s 5 -l 0.5 -n shiny_info_file
  ```
    </center>

+## Customization Option
+The GG-NC browser also offers a customization option based on the user's needs or preferences.
+For this, the user must set a resolution value index, which corresponds to the number of steps within the resolution range that spans from 1 to 50.
+Then, it is necessary to upload three text files, which are described below.

+### Shiny info file

+This text file contains information about the cohorts considered in the analysis.
+The columns include:

+•	__Pop__: Names of the cohorts (e.g., Adygei in Caucasus, Russia; Bengali in Bangladesh).

+•	__Pop3code__: Three-letter identifiers for each cohort (e.g., ADR for Adygei, BEB for Bengali).

+•	__Genetic_region__: Three-letter continental region codes (e.g., EUR for Europe, CSA for Central South Asia).

+•	__Project__: Dataset names (e.g., HGDP, 1000 Genomes).

+•	__Latitud__ and __Longitud__: Geographic coordinates (latitude and longitude) provided by the 1000 Genomes Projects and HGDP.

+•	__Lambda__: 50 lambda values considered in the analysis.

+•	__C1__ to __Cn__: Values for each community according to the analyzed lambda value; missing values are indicated as NA.

+Note that each population spans 50 rows due to the 50 lambda values analyzed.

+### Shiny colors file

+The second text file contains the color codes for the resulting communities.
+It consists of a single column without a header.
+If you wish to use the similar colors option, you should use a shiny color file that contains the codes for the similar colors.

+### Resolution plot file

+This file contains a matrix indicating the community number to which each individual belongs for each resolution value.
+The values should be separated by a comma.

 ## Authors